maxbarrett/web-components/README.md

 Imports block rendering of the main page – similar to `<link rel="stylesheet">` to minimize FOUC.

-Use `async` attribute to not block rendering.
+Use `async` attribute to not block rendering:
 ```html
 <link rel="import" href="/path/to/large/import.html" async>
 ```